Also known as:

 Before taking any apprenticeship, check what you’ll be learning with your prospective employer and college, so you can be sure it will be giving you the skills you want.
 Go to how to become an apprentice to learn how to find apprenticeships in your region or approach companies directly.

 Get a degree:

 A degree in film production or film history will demonstrate in-depth knowledge of and commitment to the industry which is helpful for this role.
-Have a look at Screenskills’ list of recommended courses in film.
-We recognise courses with our Tick award where they offer relevant training and have strong links with the film industry.
+Have a look at ScreenSkills’ list of recommended courses and select ones in film.
+We recognise courses with our Tick award where they offer relevant training and have strong links with the film and TV drama industries.
 A degree in marketing can also be a good way in.

 Take a short course:

 The BFI film academy run a residential in film programming and audience development and the Independent Cinema Office run a training course on Cultural Cinema Exhibition.
 Hone your skills in film programming by taking a specialist course.
 Go to the list of training courses recommended by ScreenSkills and see if there is one in film programming.